2 dead following head-on crash in Fayetteville, police say

 Fayetteville police said the crash happened just before 1 p.m. along the 1600 block of Gillespie Street.

-On arrival, officers said one driver was pronounced dead, the other driver -- a woman -- was taken to Cape Fear Valley Medical Center where she later died from injuries.
+On arrival, officers said Regis Harris, 31, of Hope Mills was pronounced dead, the other driver -- Katie Hayward, 90, of Fayetteville -- was taken to Cape Fear Valley Medical Center where she later died from injuries.
 The identities of those injured have not been released at this time.

 Anyone with information on the crash is asked to contact the Fayetteville Police Department at (910) 818-1872.